matea-nikolac/insta-forked/README.md

 ![Screenshot 2023-06-29 at 16 15 57](https://github.com/matea-nikolac/insta-forked/assets/62067357/991ba226-fc5d-482b-b31a-36306400bc5a)

-At the final stages of the project, I added two components to enhance the user experience.
+In the final stages of the project, I added two components to enhance the user experience.
 The `PageNotFound` component displays a "Page Not Found" message when a user navigates to a non-existent page.
 The `SpinnerComponent` displays a loading spinner while the app fetches data or performs tasks.

 Additionally, I created content for the app by sourcing images from Pinterest and generating captions using ChatGPT.
 Finally, I collaborated with teammates to address any remaining issues, such as bug fixes and ensuring proper synchronization between components.